Can a particle moves zigzag in time?: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the Ministry of Science and Higher Education of the Russian Federation, Project “Fundamental properties of elementary particles and cosmology” N 0723-2020-0041 and the Kazan Federal University Strategic Academic Leadership Program.
+The author is grateful to O. Zaslavskii for his interest in this research.
+The work was funded by the Ministry of Science and Higher Education of the Russian Federation, Project "New Phenomena in Particle Physics and the Early Universe" FSWU-2023-0073 and the Kazan Federal University Strategic Academic Leadership Program.